sylviacheong/project/archived/README - old.md

 - Load balancing also plays an important security role as computing moves evermore to the cloud.
 The off-loading function of a load balancer defends an organization against **distributed denial-of-service (DDoS)** attacks.
 A **load balancer** can add additional layers of security to your website without any changes to your application.
 Protect applications from emerging threats
 - **Jump box** prevents all Azure VM’s to expose to the public.
 It can be set-up easily using ARM; We can do monitoring and logging on a single box.
 We can easily turn the ON/OFF remote desktop connectivity feature.
 By using the network security group, we can restrict the IP addresses to communicate with the Jump box.
-- Jump box is used to administrate the RedTeam resources in the Virtual Network "RedTeamNetwork".
-- Firewall is created as "RedTeam_NSG" to block the external traffic.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the files and system usage.
 - Filebeat collects data of the file system.